Planar Channeling of 855 MeV Electrons in Silicon: Monte-Carlo Simulations: Conclusion and Discussion

-We presented first result obtained with a new Monte-Carlo code for modelling of channeling of ultrarelativistic charged particles in a crystal.
-The calculation were done for 855 MeV electrons channeling in a single crystal of Silicon along (100), (110) and (111) crystallographic planes.
+We presented first result obtained with a new Monte-Carlo code for modelling of channelling of ultrarelativistic charged particles in a crystal.
+The calculation were done for 855 MeV electrons channelling in a single crystal of Silicon along (100), (110) and (111) crystallographic planes.

-According to our simulation, if rechanneling is disregarded, the number of channeling electrons decreases fast with the penetration depth $z$ and quickly approaches an exponential asymptote.
-Similar behaviour was previously seen in the kinetic theory of channeling in the case of positively charged projectile.
+According to our simulation, if rechannelling is disregarded, the number of channelling electrons decreases fast with the penetration depth $z$ and quickly approaches an exponential asymptote.
+Similar behaviour was previously seen in the kinetic theory of channelling in the case of positively charged projectile.

-We formulated a definition of the dechanneling length $L_\mathrm{d}$ that is suitable for application within the Monte Carlo approach.
-Our definition is consistent with the one previously used in the kinetic theory of channeling.
-Applying this definition to the initial beam and to rechanneled particles gives essentially the same result.
+We formulated a definition of the $1/\mathrm{e}$ dechannelling length $L_\mathrm{d}$ that is suitable for application within the Monte Carlo approach.
+Our definition is consistent with the one previously used in the kinetic theory of channelling.
+Applying this definition to the initial beam and to rechannelled particles gives essentially the same result.
 This demonstrates that $L_\mathrm{d}$ is a universal quantity and does not depend on the initial transverse momentum distribution of projectiles.

-We calculated the dechanneling length for the studied planar channels.
+We calculated the dechannelling length for the studied planar channels.
 It appeared to be in the $10$ $\mu$m range.

-Our simulations show that the rechanneling of electrons is a notable phenomenon.
-It dominates the number of channeling particles already at the penetration depth of a few tens of microns.
-Due to rechanneling, the total number of channeling particles, included the rechanneled fraction, decreases slowly following the $\propto 1/\sqrt{z}$ asymptote.
+Our simulations show that the rechannelling of electrons is a notable phenomenon.
+It dominates the number of channelling particles already at the penetration depth of a few tens of microns.
+Due to rechannelling, the total number of channelling particles, included the rechannelled fraction, decreases slowly following the $\propto 1/\sqrt{z}$ asymptote.

-To verify our code, we calculated the intensity of the channeling radiation and compared it with the experimental data obtained at Mainz Microtron \cite{Backe2008}.
-A good agreement has been observed.
-This confirms that our code is a reliable tool for modeling the electron channeling if the projectile energy is around $1$ GeV.
+To verify our code, we calculated the intensity of the channelling radiation and compared it with the experimental data obtained at Mainz Microtron \cite{Backe2008}.
+A good agreement was observed.
+This confirms that our code is a reliable tool for modeling the electron channelling if the projectile energy is around $1$ GeV.

 There is no obstacle for successful application of the code also to positrons of the same energy range or to electrons and positrons of higher energy up to several tens of GeV.
 Extending the applicability domain of the code to much lower or to much higher projectile energies requires further improvements of the underlying physical model and the computation algorithm.